Guni-sms/guni-n8n-node/README.md

 Send SMS – Send messages to one or multiple phone numbers.

-Choose Message Type – Select Promotional or Notification.
+Campaign Type – Promotional or Notification.

-Sender ID – Select Sender ID from Your Sender Id list in Node.
+Sender ID – Sender ID from Your Sender Id list in Node.

 MMS

 Send MMS – Send multimedia messages with a media URL.

-Campaign Type – Select Promotional or Notification.
+Campaign Type – Promotional or Notification.

-Sender ID – Select Sender ID from Your Sender Id list in Node.
+Sender ID – Sender ID from Your Sender Id list in Node.

 ## Credentials